awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceFirstProvisioning.md

 Let's start with clean state.

 1. Open Postman and select `5 : Delete Device` and run
-1. Check IoT Central `Codegen HOL API Device` is no longer listed
+1. Verify IoT Central `Codegen HOL API Device` is no longer listed
 1. Select `6 : Delete Device Template` from the Postman collection and run
-1. Check IoT Central `Codegen HOL API Demo` is no longer listed
+1. Verify IoT Central `Codegen HOL API Demo` is no longer listed

 ## Modify device code